beml201/simulated-emr-analysis-docs/docs/source/index.rst

 Example data is provided by emrbots.org

-The :doc:`quickstart` section can be used for a quick guide to get up and running
+The :doc:`quickstart` section can be used for a quick guide to get up and running including installation and use

 .. note::

-   This project is under active development.
+   This project is for the Health Data Science MSc course and is still under development.

 Contents